theivanyeung/theivanyeung/README.md

 # Hi there 👋
 My name is Ivan, and I'm a full-stack developer / deep-learning engineer / entrepreneur currently residing in Bay Area, California.
 My passions includes building products to advance the current social organization, economic development, and tech sector!
 Currently, I express great interest in ML/DL and is researching and developing different AI algorithms and models.

-I'm currently working on two startups:
+I'm currently working on two potential startups:
  - [**Prodicity**](https://www.prodicity.io/), a social media platform allowing college students to further expand their entreprenuerial endevours by finding co-founders and building their team
  - [**DreamMate**](https://www.dreammate.io/), a live-streaming platform focused on direct interactions between creators and viewers as well as AI moderation.